Guy Bourdin: Life and career

 Bourdin made his first exhibition of drawings and paintings at Galerie, Rue de la Bourgogne, Paris.
 His first photographic exhibition was in 1953.
 He exhibited under the pseudonym "Edwin Hallan" in his early career.
 His first fashion shots were published in the February 1955 issue of Vogue Paris.
 As a contemporary of Helmut Newton, who also worked extensively for Vogue, Bourdin helped establish what contemporary photography is today.
 Newton observed, "Between him and me the magazine became pretty irresistible in many ways and we complemented each other.
 If he had been alone or I had been alone it wouldn't have worked."
 He continued to work for the magazine until the late 1980s.

 An editor of Vogue magazine introduced Bourdin to shoe designer Charles Jourdan, who became his patron, and Bourdin shot Jourdan's ad campaigns between 1967 and 1981.
 His quirky anthropomorphic compositions, intricate mise-en-scene ads were recognised as distinctly Bourdin-esque and were always eagerly anticipated by the media.

 In 1985, Bourdin turned down the Grand Prix National de la Photographie, awarded by the French Ministry of Culture, but his name is retained on the list of award winners.
 He died of cancer in 1991.
 According to Manolo Blahnik, Bourdin's creative legacy is so immense that his shoes will never be filled by another.

 Style

 Guy Bourdin was among the first to imagine fashion photographies that contained fascinating narratives, dramatic effects with intense color saturation, hyper-realism and cropped compositions while he established the idea that the product is secondary to the image.

-Bourdin's photographs are often richly sensual but also rely heavily on provocation and ability to shock.
-Bourdin configured a whole new visual vocabulary with which to associate the goods of haute-couture.
-The narratives were strange and mysterious, inspired by literature, cinema and art history.
-Evident through astute reading of his compositional and thematic presentation, Bourdin profited from the influence of a diverse collection of contemporaries: first and foremost, his mentor Man Ray, but also the photographer Edward Weston, surrealist painters Magritte and Balthus, and Spanish surrealist filmmaker Luis Buñuel.